Author of research paper on electoral manipulation quits Ashoka University

 Das claimed that this alleged electoral manipulation by the BJP also appeared to have taken the form of targeted electoral discrimination against Muslims, “partly facilitated by weak monitoring by election observers”.

 However, he stated that his research was “not proofs of fraud” and does not “suggest that manipulation was widespread”.
-Das also estimated that the BJP may have gained between 9 to 18 parliamentary seats due to this possible manipulation, which would not have altered the outcome of the 2019 elections.
+Das also estimated that the BJP may have gained between 9 to 18 parliamentary seats due to this possible manipulation.

 On August 1, Ashoka University, however, said that the research paper had not completed a critical review process and had not been published in an academic journal.
 “Social media activity or public activism by Ashoka faculty, students or staff in their individual capacity does not reflect the stand of the university,” it added.